What is phonics?

-Almost all children who receive good teaching of phonics will learn the skills they need to tackle new words.
-They can then go on to read any kind of text fluently and confidently, and to read for enjoyment.
+Almost all children who receive good teaching of phonics will learn the sk8ills they need to tackle new words.
+They can then go on to read any kind of text fluently and confidently, an read for enjoyment.

 What is the phonics screening check?

-The phonics screening check is a quick and easy check of your child’s phonics knowledge.
-It helps your school confirm whether your child has made the expected progress.
-This check will take usually place during Year 1 towards the end of the year in June.
+The phonics screening check is a national test set for all schools in England.
+It is a quick and easy check of your child's phonological knowledge.
+It helps confirm whether your child has made the expected progress.
+The check takes place during Year 1 towards the end of the year in June.

-The check will contain a mix of real words and ‘alien-words’ (or ‘nonsense words’).
-Your child will be told before the check that there will be alien-words that he or she will not have seen before.
-Children cannot read the alien-words by using their memory or vocabulary; they have to use their decoding skills.
+The check will contain a mix of real and 'alien words'.
+Your child will be used to reading real and non-real words.
+Children can not read the alien words by memory and requires your child to demonstrate their decoding skills.
 This is a fair way to assess their ability to decode.